Protobuild/Protobuild.Website/README.md

 ### Data Storage Configuration

-Because this container uses Google Cloud Storage and Google Cloud Datastore as it's data storage mechanisms, you need to provide the Project ID, and map the credential files into the container.
+Because this container uses Google Cloud Storage and Google Cloud Datastore for data storage, you need to provide the Project ID, and map the credential files into the container.
 On your host you should have a folder like this:

 - `/path/to/gcp-creds`